villa renovation

 Exterior Lighting

 Did you know?
-New Zealand has over 2,000 native plant species, many of which are well-suited to residential landscaping.
-Incorporating native plants can create a beautiful, low-maintenance garden.
+New Zealand has over 2,000 native plant species well-suited to residential gardens.
+Many are drought-tolerant and require minimal upkeep once established.

-• For instance, Edwardian villas shine with lighter, pastel shades, whereas Victorian homes pop with deeper, richer tones.
+• Edwardian villas sit well with lighter, softer shades.
+Victorian homes can handle deeper, richer tones.

 2. Consider the Surroundings